Ella Enchanted (film)

 Ella Enchanted is a 2004 jukebox musical fantasy comedy film directed by Tommy O'Haver and written by Karen McCullah Lutz and Kirsten Smith, loosely based on Gail Carson Levine's 1997 novel of the same name.
-Starring Anne Hathaway and Hugh Dancy, the film plays with the usual fairy tale genre.
+Starring Anne Hathaway and Hugh Dancy, the film is a satire of the fairy tale genre.

-The film is a co-production between companies in the United States, Ireland, and the United Kingdom.
+An international co-production between companies in the United States, Ireland and United Kingdom, the film was a box-office bomb and received varied critical reviews.
+It was heavily criticized for its changes to the source material and addition of new characters, and Levine stated that the film is "so different from the book that it's hard to compare them" and suggested "regarding the movie as a separate creative act".
+Nonetheless, the film has over time become a cult classic, with stars like Dancy making appearances at fan conventions.

 Plot

-In the kingdom of Lamia, misguided fairy godmother Lucinda Perriweather bestows the “gift” of obedience on newborn Ella of Frell, causing her to instantly obey any command she is given.
-Some years later, on her deathbed, Ella's mother warns her daughter not to tell anyone about the gift, for fear that someone might use it to exploit Ella.
+In the kingdom of Lamia, the misguided and obnoxious fairy godmother Lucinda Perriweather bestows the "gift" of obedience on newborn Ella of Frell, causing her to instantly and literally obey any command she is given.
+On her deathbed, Ella's mother warns her daughter not to tell anyone about the gift for fear that someone might exploit her.
+Ella is also told there is something in her stronger than any spell.

-Years later, Ella's father Sir Peter marries wealthy socialite, Dame Olga, who dislikes Ella and treats her poorly.
-Ella meets Prince "Char" Charmont, who invites her to his coronation ball.
-Jealous, Olga’s daughters Hattie and Olive find out about Ella’s obedience and use it to humiliate her.
-Ella resolves to find Lucinda to undo her gift.
-Mandy, the household fairy, lends Ella her boyfriend, Benny, whom she accidentally transformed into a magic book.
-Ella learns that Lucinda is in Giantville and leaves to find her.
+Years later, Ella's father Sir Peter eventually marries a wealthy socialite, Dame Olga, who dislikes Ella and mistreats her.
+Ella publicly protests and then meets Prince "Char" Charmont, who invites her to his coronation ball.
+Jealous, Olga's daughter Hattie finds out about Ella's obedience and uses it to humiliate and control her.
+Ella resolves to find Lucinda to undo her "gift".
+Mandy, the household fairy, lends Ella her boyfriend, Benny, whom she has accidentally transformed into a magic book.
+Ella learns that Lucinda is in Giantville and goes to find her.

-On her journey, Ella rescues Slannen, an elf who wants to be a lawyer rather than be forced to be an entertainer.
+On her journey, Ella rescues Slannen, an elf who wants to become a lawyer rather than forced to be an entertainer.
 They are captured by ogres but are rescued by Char.
-He joins them, intending to avenge the death of his father, and Ella opens his eyes to the cruelty of the laws oppressing elves and giants enacted by Char’s paternal uncle, the Regent Sir Edgar.
+He joins them, intending to avenge the death of his father, and Ella opens his eyes to the cruelty of the laws oppressing elves and giants enacted by Char's paternal uncle, Sir Edgar, the King Regent.

 Ella and Char begin to fall in love.
-Edgar learns of Ella's gift from her stepsisters.
-Knowing his nephew is in love with her, Edgar orders Ella to murder Char at midnight and to keep this plan secret.
-Edgar reveals that he murdered Char's father, and the prince’s death will make Edgar king.
+Together they travel to the capital for Char's coronation.
+Edgar learns of Ella's "gift" from her stepsisters.
+Knowing his nephew is in love with her, he orders Ella to murder Char at midnight and to keep this plan a secret.
+Edgar reveals that he murdered Char's father, and the prince's death will make him king.
 Ella writes Char a letter, saying she must leave but cannot explain why.
-She has Slannen chain her to a tree, hoping to wait out Edgar's command, while Slannen recruits more elves and giants to protect Char.
+She has Slannen chain her to a far-off tree, hoping to wait out Edgar's command, while Slannen recruits more elves and giants to protect Char.